Employer of Record Kenya - Hire Without Kenyan Entity

 An Employer of Record is a third-party service provider acting as your workforce’s legal employer.
 While your company retains full control over daily tasks and work assignments, the EOR handles essential employment functions.

-Understanding Employment Compliance in Kenya
+Employment Laws in Kenya

 Failure to comply with these laws can result in severe consequences for employers.
 Below are the essential regulations employers must follow: